-The total OPEB liability in the June 30, 2022, actuarial valuation was determined by using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability in the June 30, 2022, actuarial valuation was determined by using the following actuarial assumptions, applied to all periods included in the measurement date that was updated to June 30, 2023, to be in accordance with GASB Statement #75:

 Valuation date June 30, 2022 Actuarial cost method Entry Age Normal.
 Benefits are attributed ratably to service from date of hire until full eligibility date.
-Full eligibility date is assumed to be first eligibility for retiree medical benefits.
-Marital Status 60% of male employees and 50% of female employees are assumed to have a covered spouse at retirement.
-Wives are assumed to be three years younger than their husbands.
-Participation 95% of future retiree teachers are assumed to participate in the retiree medical plan, 95% of future non-teacher retirees are expected to participate in the retiree medical plan and 100% of future retirees are expected to elect life insurance.
+Full eligibility date is assumed to be first eligibility for retiree Marital Status 60% of male employees and 50% of female employees are assumed to have a covered spouse at retirement.
+Wives are assumed to be three years younger than their Participation 95% of future retiree teachers are assumed to participate in the retiree medical plan, 95% of future non-teacher retirees are expected to participate in the retiree medical plan and 100% of future retirees are expected to elect life insurance.
 Health care trend rate 4.50% Discount rate 3.50%, net of investment expenses.
+Mortality: Group 1 and 2 Pub-2010 public plans general activty, general healthy, general survivors and general disabled.
+Group 4 Pub-2010 Public plans public safety active, healthy public safety, public safety survivors and public safety disabled.